The Last Duel (2021 film): Filming

+Music

+Harry Gregson-Williams composed the film score, in his third collaboration with Scott as a composer after Kingdom of Heaven (2005) and The Martian (2015).
+The score was released by Hollywood Records on October 15, 2021, which consisted of vocal elements, from the British a cappella group Voces8 led by Grace Davidson (who performed one of the tracks) as well as orchestral elements, with the use of medieval and contemporary instrumentation indicated to highlight the three main characters and the events that led to the titular duel.

 Release

-The Last Duel was originally scheduled to begin a limited theatrical release on December 25, 2020, before going wide on January 8, 2021.
-As a result of the COVID-19 pandemic, the release date was delayed to October 15, 2021.
+The Last Duel was originally scheduled to begin a limited theatrical release on December 25, 2020, before its wide release on January 8, 2021.
+As a result of the COVID-19 pandemic, the release date was pushed back a year to October 15, 2021.
 It had its world premiere at the 78th Venice International Film Festival on September 10, 2021.
 The film played exclusively in theaters for 45 days before it headed to digital platforms.

 Home media

 The film was released on digital platforms and premium video-on-demand on November 30, 2021, and on Blu-ray, DVD and Ultra HD Blu-ray on December 14, 2021, by Walt Disney Studios Home Entertainment.

 The Last Duel became available for streaming on HBO Max on January 14, 2022.
 According to the streaming aggregator JustWatch, The Last Duel was the 2nd most watched film across all platforms in the United States, during the week ending January 16, 2022.